By Roger Cox, Editor

 He inherits a program that focuses on two-day and three-day camps, drawing individuals, couples, and small groups.
 These three-hour camps consist of two hours of group instruction each day supplemented by a private lesson.
 Those wanting more can take advantage of their game arranging service—a major focus, though they do charge $25 for the service and associated court fee—either with guests or local members, the latter of whom number about 200 in high season.
 During spring break and over the major holidays, he adds junior activities, including camps.
 There are Drysdale Ladies' Retreats during selected weeks of the year, and many special events surrounding the BNP Paribas Open in the spring.
 It also hosts several national championships each year.
 A raised patio off the pro shop and above the sunken stadium court guarantees a crowd of tennis players hanging out, especially during the mornings.
 There is a swimming pool and spa at one end, and the adjacent golf clubhouse has a bar and restaurant.

 Courts & Fees.
-There are 25 hard courts, one of them a sunken stadium court with terraced seating on both sides.
+There are 23 hard courts, one of them a sunken stadium court with terraced seating on both sides.
 Eight of the courts have lights.
+In addition, there are another 6 pickleball courts.
 The pro shop itself is minimalist, with demo racquets, basic accessories and some tennis clothing.
-Court Fees: $25/hour (free from June 1-Sept.
+Court Fees: $40/hour (free from June 1-Sept.
 30 for registered guests).

 Spa & Fitness